0n0w1c/Foundations/readme.md

 ---

+* Shortcut to toggle display of the Foundations button
+* Startup setting to halt construction if insufficient tiles in player inventory
-* Startup setting for the number of rows to add to the player inventory size.
+* Startup setting for the number of rows to add to the player inventory size
-* Startup setting to select the tile mining time (default = 0.1).
+* Startup setting to select the tile mining time (default = 0.1)
-* Startup setting to clean sweep (remove ground decorations), when tiles are placed.
+* Startup setting to clean sweep (remove ground decorations), when tiles are placed
-* Startup setting to enable the hidden refined concrete variants.
+* Startup setting to enable the hidden refined concrete variants
-* Startup setting to modify the refined concrete variants' [layer](https://mods.factorio.com/mod/Foundations/faq).
+* Startup setting to modify the refined concrete variants' [layer](https://mods.factorio.com/mod/Foundations/faq)
-  (higher numbers appear above lower numbers, same numbers merge).
+  (higher numbers appear above lower numbers, same numbers merge)

 &NewLine;

-* In-game settings for automated tile placement for 1x1 electric poles, inserters, belts, splitters, and loaders.
+* In-game settings for automated tile placement for 1x1 electric poles, inserters, belts, splitters, and loaders

 ---